 You would never in a hundred years say something like that.
 "I'm feeling madly"?
 "I'm feeling shittily"?
 It makes no sense as an adverb in this case.
 You're feeling mad, or shitty.
 So why force the issue with the adjective "good" by insisting on its adverb cousin, "well"?

 Don't worry – you're not the only one who's wrong.
 It seems as if the entire fucking world has been misled on this.
 Every single day, someone will ask me how I'm doing, and after I say I'm doing good, they passive-aggressively respond that they're doing well.
 If you do a Google search, every single resource will smugly explain that "doing well" is correct because, duh, "well" is an adverb, don't you silly American peons know anything.
 I've had enough of it.

 Fuck you all.

 The next time some haughty dipshit tries to correct you for saying "I'm doing good" by saying "Oh, are you Mother Theresa?
-Because, I think what you mean is that you're doing well" – just punch them in the goddamn face for being so wrong.
+Because, I think what you mean is that you're doing well" – just punch them in the goddamn face.